John35961/discogs-wantlist-helper/readme.md

 ## Run locally

-1. First make sure your local Discogs API wrapper is up and running at `http://localhost:3000/discogs/api/v1`
+1. The extension relies on the [Discogs Wantlist Helper Server](https://github.com/John35961/discogs-wantlist-helper-server) as a backend.
+You should first clone that repo, then boot up your local Discogs API wrapper, ensuring it's running at `http://localhost:3000/discogs/api/v1`.

-2. Clone the repo with `git clone git@github.com:John35961/discogs-wantlist-helper.git` then `cd discogs-helper`
+2. Then clone this repo with `git clone git@github.com:John35961/discogs-wantlist-helper.git` then `cd discogs-helper`

 3. Install dependencies with `npm install`